 This program is intended for senior students; however, each department determines the minimum credit hours and the overall average of the student being considered for the program.
 Students need to meet certain criteria and be properly matched with an organization offering such opportunities.
 Students are not guaranteed placements.
 The number of credit hours allowed and the specific courses for which the Professional Placement Course is substituted in a student's academic program is determined by the student's department and outlined below.
-As with all such placements on campus, students need to meet certain criteria and be properly matched with an organization offering such opportunities.
-Organizations need to meet criteria determined by the student's department and the Faculty of Media, Art, and Performance and be properly matched with a student.
+As with all such placements on campus, students need to meet certain criteria and be properly matched with an organization offering such and the properly matched with an organization offering such and the Faculty of Media, Art, and Performance and be properly matched with a student.